ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 square_is_even 3;;
 ```

-A function may take multiple arguments.
-Unlike in imperative languages, they
+Notice the type OCaml infers for the function.
+A function may take multiple
-are written without parentheses and commas.
+arguments.
+Unlike in imperative languages, they are written without parentheses
+and commas.
 We shall explain why later.

 ```ocamltop
 let ordered a b c =